doamaral/json-server/README.md

-# json-server
+# Fake API
-Using json-server to Fake an API
+Using json-server Node module to Fake an API

 [Create a Fake API in 20 min](https://www.youtube.com/watch?v=1zkgdLZEdwM)